 here.When we were planning our one day itinerary in Amsterdam, our Dutch friend offered her advice.
 “Whatever else you do,” she said, “make sure you take a canal cruise in Amsterdam.
 You really can’t say you’ve seen Amsterdam without it.”

 It turns out that an Amsterdam canal cruise is the #1 attraction out of all the things to do in Amsterdam.

 About Amsterdam’s canals

 Maybe that’s because the city’s history is intimately connected with water.
 Water is essential to Amsterdam’s history.
 The city began its life as a fishing village in the 12th century, springing up along the banks of the river Amstel.
 Unfortunately, flooding became a problem and so they dammed the Amstel.
 Before long, the town was known as Amstellodamus (Dam on the Amstel).
 Over time its name got shortened to Amsterdam.

 During the Dutch Golden Age (17th century), city planners built a series of canals in order to reclaim land to expand the city.

 All told, there are 165 of them, with a combined length of 100 KM (60 miles).
 They surround the city in concentric belts and connect to each other, making the center of Amsterdam resemble a fan when seen from above.

 Canal cruise, Amsterdam style

 We think a hop-on/hop-off bus is a convenient way to see all the popular, “must see” sights quickly, and for one price.

 I am amazed at the variety of options for canal cruises in Amsterdam.

 - City canal cruise tour – This is the one we took.
-The 75-minute cruise tour of Amsterdam includes plenty of interesting facts and passes the historical center, the skinny bridge, the Golden Bend, famous churches, quaint canals, and more.
-This is a relaxing and fun way to see the city.
+The 75-minute cruise tour of Amsterdam includes plenty of interesting facts.
+This is a relaxing and fun way to see the city’s historical center, the skinny bridge, the Golden Bend, famous churches, quaint canals, and more.
 Check availability